5G-I3/IEEE-LCN-2019/scripts/experiment_ctrl/README.md

 ### `construct_network.py`

-This script constructs a sink-oriented network using predefined values.
+This script constructs a sink-oriented network on the [M3 nodes] in the [IoT-LAB testbed] using predefined values.
 See

 ```sh
 ./construct_network.py -h